 When learning a song, it’s a good idea to use a few different tools.
 First, have a listen to the song and get the melody in your ear.
 Then, download the PDF to understand how the strumming pattern and chords fit within the lyrics and melody.
 Finally, have a look at the chord a lyric sheet to learn the whole song.

 *Remember that it can take a while to learn a song well.
 I suggest working on the different parts on their own before bringing it all together.
 For ex, practise the strumming pattern first, then work on changing the chords, then try adding the lyrics.
-If you’re having some difficulty, I am happy to help you out if you like -> Sign up for an online ukulele lesson with me.
+If you’re having some difficulty, I am happy to help you out if you like -> Ukulele lessons in Montreal, Vancouver and Toronto.

 #1: Country Roads